Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 5. Anthropology

-6. Territorial planning
+6. Regional planning

 7. Environmental management

-8. Conservation Biology
+8. Conservation biology

-For entry into M2
+For M2 entry

-• M1 level knowledge in at least 1 of these fields (Initial training)
+• M1-level knowledge in at least 1 of these fields (initial training)

 1. Bio-Statistics

-2. Computer science (database, GIS)
+2. IT (database, GIS)

 1. Human or veterinary health

-3. Livestock and animal production systems
+3. Livestock breeding and production systems

 4. Economy and trade globalization